uchicago-cs/student-resource-guide/tutorials/git.rst

       skip ahead to the "Uploading your SSH key to GitHub" section below.
-   2. If you do not know why you have an SSH key in your directory, it's possible it was created for you if you've taken another CMSC class in the past.
+   2. If you do not know why you have an SSH key in your directory, it's possible it was created for you if you've taken another CS class in the past.
 Type "n" and then run the following commands to create a backup of your existing key::

             mv ~/.ssh/id_rsa ~/.ssh/id_rsa.bak